OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 <!--chapter:end:13-Eng_SplitStrip.Rmd-->

 # Nonlinear regression

+*The aim of science is to seek the simplest explanation of complex facts.
+Seek simplicity and distrust it (A.N.
+Whitehead)*

 Biological processes, very rarely follow linear trends.
 Just think about how a crop grows, or responds to increasing doses of fertilisers/xenobiotics.
 Or, think about how an herbicide degrades in the soil, or about the germination pattern of a seed population.
 It is very easy to realise that curvilinear trends, asymptotes and/or inflection points are far more common, in nature.
 In practice, linear equations in biology are nothing more than a quick way to approximate a response over a very narrow range of the independent variable.